 - Chase Southwest Rapid Rewards Plus Visa card (personal)

 - Chase Southwest Rapid Rewards Premier card (personal)

 - Chase Southwest Rapid Rewards Priority card (personal)

 - Chase Southwest Rapid Rewards Premier Business card

-- Chase Southwest Rapid Rewards Performance Business card (80,000-points after meeting the minimum spend!
-Highest we’ve ever seen on Southwest!)
+- Chase Southwest Rapid Rewards Performance Business card (70,000-points after meeting the minimum spend!
+Highest offer currently available on a Southwest card!)

 Keep in mind you can only hold ONE personal card at a time, though you can hold two business cards.